personalSol/devNotes/1 - notes/h. library/jwt.md

 When the server **creates a JWT**, it:
 1. Takes a **header** (e.g., `{ alg: 'HS256', typ: 'JWT' }`)
 2. Adds a **payload** (e.g., `{ userId: 123 }`)
-3. the secret key is used to sign the token with header and payload and create a signature `Header.Payload.Signature`
+3. the secret key is used to sign the [[jwt signature]] part of token by using header and payload
 4. When the token comes back later in a request, the server uses the same **secret key** to **verify** that the signature hasn't been tampered with.
 	- remember that server doesn't create the entire token. it just create the signature again and then compare it with the one user send in token